edosssa/go-paystack/README.md

 ## Installation

-Getting up and running using go-paystack is simple, see for yourself.

 go-paystack uses go modules so make sure you have a mod file in your project or generate one using

 ```bash